marcobrianovich/starwars/README.md

 While the resistance, under General Leia Organa remains the First Order's main target, there are others around the galaxy who would also take a stand against the First Order, hiding in the shadows, striking when they can.

+Read more about the fall of Hosnian Prime: https://starwars.fandom.com/wiki/Hosnian_Cataclysm

+## Aftermath

+In the weeks following the destruction of the galactic senate, First Order cruisers take up position in strategically important core systems.
+These core worlds are powerless to resist the might of the First Order fleet and one by one they capitulate.
+However, without the absolute power of Star Killer base, many systems begin to mount their own resistance efforts.

+The PCs are a group of individuals who have decided to resist the tyranny of the First Order.
+They're going to take whatever action they can to frustrate the efforts of the First Order in their quadrant.

+### Episode One: Children of War

+The PCs learn of an internment camp populated by young children who have been "recruited" by the First Order.
+These children are soon to be transported to one of the Fist Order Fortress worlds where they will undergo indoctrination and Storm Trooper training.
+The PCs decide that they're not going to let this happen.
+They're going to break out the children and take them to safety.

 ## Amaxine Warriors / First Order